Kindergarten is a magical year at Carlthorp School as children embrace the transition from preschool to an elementary classroom experience.

 • Caitlin Schriefer

-Caitlin graduated from Villanova University with her Bachelor of Arts degree in Elementary Education.
+Ms. Caitlin Schriefer is thrilled to be teaching her eighth year of kindergarten at Carlthorp School.
+She feels incredibly grateful to be a part of such an extraordinary year in a child's life.
+An East Coast native, Caitlin graduated from Villanova University with her Bachelor of Arts degree in Elementary Education.
 After teaching 1st grade in the Philadelphia suburbs, Caitlin relocated to New York City where she continued her education at Fordham University, earning a Master of Arts degree in Education with a focus in Literacy.
-She quickly found a school in Manhattan to call home for eight years, St. Hilda’s & St. Hugh’s, where she enjoyed developing and implementing new curriculum while teaching pre-kindergarten, kindergarten and 2nd grade classes.
+She found a school in Manhattan to call home for eight years, St. Hilda’s & St. Hugh’s, where she enjoyed developing and implementing new curriculum while teaching pre-kindergarten, kindergarten and 2nd grade classes.
 During her time at SHSH, Caitlin had the opportunity to travel to Chengalpattu, India, to teach English to children in grades K-6.
-A firm believer in professional development and continuing education, she was also able to organize and facilitate teaching workshops for the school’s faculty.
-Caitlin is thrilled to be living near her family in sunny Santa Monica without a hint of winters in sight!
-In her free time, she enjoys cooking, cheering on her Villanova Wildcats and taking her chocolate lab to the beach.
+A firm believer in professional and continuing education, she was also able to organize and facilitate teaching workshops for the school’s faculty.
+Caitlin is thrilled to now be living near her family in sunny California.
+In her free time, you can find her enjoying picnic dinners on the beach with her husband and their 3-year-old twins.